 Another tip is ensuring that the guide covers the attraction well.
 Remember to ask a lot of questions and insist on going into areas which he may not be covering.
 A lot of guides mark a tour by the hour and tend to skip out a few nooks and corners as they would want to latch onto the next client.

 A caveat with the authorized guides – some of them insist on taking you to shops saying that this is the only authentic shop selling XYZ.
 This is not always the case.
-The guides are sometimes, commissioned to get clients to the store and hence,if you are not keen on shopping or find the same fishy, a polite refusal is the way out.
+The guides are sometimes, commissioned to get clients to the store and hence,if you are not keen on shopping or find the same fishy, a polite refusal is a way out.

 If you are a solo traveler, go ahead and take an audio guide from the ticketing counter as the same will work out well for you.